- Understanding Middleware: The Backbone of IT Integration

 Alerting & Notifications

-Alerting mechanisms are crucial for identifying and addressing real-time issues, but they must be managed to prevent alert fatigue.
+Alerting mechanisms are crucial for identifying and addressing real-time issues, but they must be managed carefully to prevent alert fatigue.

 Avoiding Alert Fatigue